NYCPlanning/edm-overview/.github/ISSUE_TEMPLATE/open-data-updates.md

   - [ ] Receive notification from Web team that all LION and Districts related data sets have been posted to BYTES
   - [ ] Run LION/Districts archive script to populate SDE and archive old version
   - [ ] Update Open Data log
-  - [ ] Upload DCM files to Digital Ocean for DE
+  - [ ] Upload files to Digital Ocean for DE
   - [ ] Update The Guide card
   - [ ] Update AGOL
   - [ ] Send email to Open Data team (after confirmation from webteam)